arsduo/elm-elixir-starter/README.md

 For a guide to some of the interesting implementation details, check out the [wiki](https://github.com/arsduo/elm-elixir-starter/wiki/How-It-Works).

+## Deploying to Heroku

+You can deploy apps derived from the Elm+Elixir starter to Heroku easily!
+Follow the steps for creating a Heroku app.
+Use the buildpacks specified in `app.json`, and deploy away!

+Useful references:

+*

 ## Contributing

 Feedback is highly welcome!
 If you run into any problems, please [file an